aip956/SampleCodeAndProjects/C/MyMastermind/README.md

 ***

 ## Task
-TODO - What is the problem?
-And where is the challenge?
 This is an implementation of the Mastermind number guessing game.
 There are two players, player 1 and player 2.</br>
 There are 8 pieces of different colors, and a secret code composed of 4 distinct pieces.</br>